 Part One set out how the foundations were laid for the subsequent decades of rapid progress in the development and operation of sports and leisure centres.

-The management and operation of centres is inevitably a recurring theme through the decades and Chapter 5 examines a range of practical, operational issues that came to bear from the early days and over time.
-Operational knowledge was developed from a very low, base and matured with time into a broadly accepted pattern, with some inevitable changes reflecting the various influences that came along.
-Likewise, the recruitment of management and staff initially broke new ground.
-Later Chapter 7 deals specifically with the important changes which started in the late 1980s and, after Compulsory Competitive Tendering was adopted in the 1990s, continued through the next decades.
-These changes impacted upon important issues related to centre objectives, policy and finance and therefore the management and operation of centres.
+The operational management of centres over the years is inevitably a recurring theme through the decades and Chapter 5 examines a wide range of issues that came to bear from the early days and over time.
+Operational knowledge was developed from a very low base and matured with time into a broadly accepted pattern, with some inevitable changes reflecting various influences that came along.

 Chapter 6 examines the exponential growth of sports and leisure centres across the UK as the ‘leisure age’ arrived.
 The numerous developments and regional variations are highlighted.
 Local Government Re-organisation had already initiated a further surge of new centres, with around 320 centres established by 1976.
 This significant social phenomenon then became increasingly replicated across the UK.
 The whole scene became transformed from its early foundations, and by the end of the 1990s there were over 1,800 UK centres.
 Chapter 6 also provides an overview of the activity and influence of managers, administrators and recreation departments across the period as well as referring to nominated ‘Legacy Legends and Gamechangers’ and some other key personalities closely involved in delivering the growth.